A3x-parvez/A3x-parvez/README.md

 - **🚀 I’m Rijwanool Karim (Parvez), a CSE student with a passion for AI & ML.**
 - **🧠 I explore LLMs, deep learning, computer vision, and real-time AI apps.**
 - **🎯 Always building and experimenting with futuristic tech stacks.**
-- **🌐 I love turning ideas into interactive projects using Python & Streamlit.**
+- **🌐 I love turning ideas into interactive projects using Tech and Creativity.**
 - **📍 Currently leveling up in autonomous agents and creative AI systems.**